Kodular/Documentation/docs/components/storage/file.md

     |file Name|`text`|

 Saves text to a file.
 If the filename begins with a slash (/) the file is written to the sdcard.
 For example writing to /myFile.txt will write the file to /sdcard/myFile.txt.
 If the filename does not start with a slash, it will be written in the programs private data directory where it will not be accessible to other programs on the phone.
 There is a special exception for the AI Companion where these files are written to /sdcard/AppInventor/data to facilitate debugging.
-Note that this block will overwrite a file if it already exists.
+Note that this block will overwrite a file if it already exists
 If you want to add content to a file use the append block.

 ### Unzip